Ohio Medical Schools—2026-2027 Guide to Acceptance

 Ohio Medical School Locations

 Ohio is the 35th largest state by area and the 7th most populous state in the country.
-The state has a medical school in each of its largest cities, as well as a couple small cities.
+The state has a medical school in each of its largest cities, as well as in a few smaller cities.

 • Case Western Reserve University School of Medicine: Cleveland